Valerie Smith Boyd

-Valerie Smith Boyd leads the Partnership’s efforts to support successful transition planning for current and future Presidential administrations.
+Valerie Smith Boyd leads the Partnership’s efforts to support successful transition planning by presidential candidates and their teams.
 She has had a long public service career, having served in the past three administrations in both career and political roles.
 Valerie was part of the small team that stood up Department of Homeland Security headquarters in 2002.
 She supported President Bush’s transfer of homeland security knowledge during the 2008 transition and assisted President Obama’s team with their 2009 integration of the Homeland Security Council and National Security Council staffs.
 During her time at the NSC, she organized the interagency policy process and managed briefing and decision materials for the President and the Cabinet.
 Most recently, Valerie returned to DHS, where she oversaw policy development for homeland security partnerships around the world.
 Between public service, she has worked in corporate social responsibility.
 She has degrees from the University of California, Berkeley, and the Harvard Kennedy School of Government.
 Valerie has worked with too many outstanding public servants to choose a favorite and believes that leaders from across government must work together to solve problems in service to the American people.